 This recipe is adapted from Nigella Lawson's Chocolate Honey Cake aka Honey Bee Cake.
 She decorates her Chocolate Honey Cake with the most adorable marzipan bees, but I never get quite that involved.
-Too bad, because they're really beautiful.
 FYI: Honey cake doesn't have to be dry and heavy.
 This cake is incredibly moist!
-As I've mentioned before, though, your final product will be different depending on the type and brand of chocolate and the type of honey you use.
+As I've mentioned many times, though, your final product will be different depending on the type and brand of chocolate and the type of honey you use.

 Chocolate Honey Cake

 8 ounces unsalted butter, softened